Tacita13/BuchstabenInvertieren/README.md

 # BuchstabenInvertieren
-This is a very simple code that takes words and inverts their order.
-Very first code with Java.
+This is a very simple code that takes words and convert each character from lower case to upper case, and vice-versa.